 However, filing a claim and obtaining those benefits can be a long, complicated process.
-At Robbins & Associates, PC, our Atlanta workers’ compensation attorney can help you navigate through the confusing system in order to ensure that you receive the maximum allowable benefits in a timely manner.
+At Robbins Law, PC, our Atlanta workers’ compensation attorney can help you navigate through the confusing system in order to ensure that you receive the maximum allowable benefits in a timely manner.
 We have years of experience appearing before the Georgia State Board of Workers’ Compensation, and we have successfully helped many of our clients secure the workers’ compensation benefits to which they are entitled.

 What Types of Injuries are Covered Under Workers’ Compensation in Georgia?

 Most injuries incurred on the job in Georgia are covered under workers’ compensation.
 Other long-term conditions, such as carpal tunnel syndrome due to repetitive motion, or back pain resulting from heavy lifting, may also qualify.
 There are a few exceptions which may not be covered, such as:

 - Injuries caused by horseplay or your reckless behavior

 - Injuries sustained while you are under the influence of drugs or alcohol

 Proving that your injuries are directly related to your job may be difficult, and you may want an experienced attorney to help handle your case.
 It is important that you carefully document the events which caused your injury so that our attorney can help expedite your claim.